UBCHREST/ablate/docs/content/radiationFormulation/index.md

 parallel plates with a media of defined temperature distribution.
 The one dimensional analytical solution of this problem is compared against the results from the solver in order to define the error.

-The appropriate number of rays to use for each cell is about 500.
+The selected number of rays to use for each cell is 750.

 ## Scaling